cwstudio2020/SQLTelebot/README.md

 ## License

-SQLTelebot is **free** and open-source, licensed under the **MIT License**.
-You are free to use, modify, and distribute this software under the terms of the MIT License.
+SQLTelebot is **free** , licensed under the **MIT License**.
+You are free to use, and distribute this software under the terms of the MIT License.

 ## Documentation